SATBBI/cyberdux_duckguin/README.md

 ### Rockhopper *(Abhi, Elizna)*

-The Rockhopper is a penguin worth fighting for.
+The Rockhopper is a penguin that clearly hops on rocks.
 It has the best head of all penguins.
 It can also speak 17 languages.
-Or maybe that is Abhinav I am speaking of.
+Wait,  that is Abhinav I'm thinking of.

 ### African Penguin 🐧 (Anel)